aamir1250/bank-classification-project/README.md

 Author:

-AAMIR KHURSHEED and Abdullah khan.
+Aamir khursheed and Abdullah khan.

 EMAIL:-amirbtech@student.iul.ac.in and abukhan@student.iul.ac.in